anuraag-k/PerformanceTestAction/README.md

 ### `labels`
 **Optional** Use this option to add labels to test results.
 To add multiple labels to a test result, you must separate each label by using a comma.

+### `overrideRmLabels`
+**Optional** Use this option to enable the Resource Monitoring from Service option for a performance schedule if the Resource Monitoring from Service option is not enabled from the schedule editor in HCL OneTest™ Performance, ignore Resource Monitoring sources that were set in the performance schedule and to change for a label matching mode, replace an existing set of Resource Monitoring labels that were set in the performance schedule and run the schedule with a new set of Resource Monitoring labels.

 ### `overwrite`
 **Optional** Determines whether a result file with the same name is overwritten.
 The default value, false, indicates that the new result file is created.
 If the value is true, the file is overwritten and retains the same file name.